Explore choices, change in 'NC Democracy' exhibition at Greensboro History Museum

 Learn more at https://greensborohistory.org/exhibits-explore/democracy.

-The Greensboro History Museum – an AAM-accredited Smithsonian Affiliate – is a division of the City of Greensboro Library Department and operates as a public-private partnership with the nonprofit GHM Inc.
+The Greensboro History Museum — an AAM-accredited Smithsonian Affiliate — is a division of the Greensboro Library Department and operates as a public-private partnership with the nonprofit GHM Inc.

 In partnership with the community, the Greensboro History Museum collects the city's diverse history and connects people to that history and one another through engaging exhibits, educational programs and community dialogue.